Shamsul Haque Faridpuri: Early life and family

-Faridpuri was born on a Friday in the year 1896, to a Bengali Muslim family in the village of Ghoperdanga (later Gawhardanga) in erstwhile Faridpur District, Bengal Presidency, British Raj (now Gopalganj District, Bangladesh).
+Ghazi Shamsul Haque was born on a Friday in 1896, to the Bengali Muslim Ghazi family in the village of Ghoperdanga (later Gawhardanga) in erstwhile Faridpur District, Bengal Presidency, British Raj (now Gopalganj District, Bangladesh).
 He traces his paternal ancestry to an Arab soldier who was one of the members of Bakhtiyar Khalji's army during his conquest of Bengal.
-His ancestors settled in Jessore where they propagated Islam to locals with his great-great grandfather, Mawlana Abdul Awwal al-Ghazi, relocating the family to Faridpur.
-His father, Muhammad Abdullah ibn Chiragh Ali, was a munshi and participant of the Indian Rebellion of 1857, and his mother, Amena Khatun, was a housewife.
+His ancestors settled in Jessore where they propagated Islam to locals with his great-great-grandfather, Mawlana Abdul Awwal al-Ghazi, relocating the family to Faridpur.
+His father, Ghazi Muhammad Abdullah ibn Chiragh Ali, was a munshi and participant of the Indian Rebellion of 1857, and his mother, Amena Khatun, was a homemaker.
 Faridpuri's great-grandfather, Chand Ghazi, was a student of Syed Ahmad Shaheed and took part in the Battle of Balakot against the Sikhs.

 Education

 Faridpuri first began his preschool education under the local Hindu pandit of Patgati.
-He then studied in Tungipara and Sutiakathi School where he completed his primary education.
+He then studied in Tungipara and Sutiakathi School, where he completed his primary education.
 In 1915, he was the best performer for class 6 in the annual exams at the Baghariya High School in Noapara.
 He then joined for class 7 at the Calcutta Alia Madrasa and in 1919 he passed the entrance exam for the Anglo-Persian department.
 With a scholarship, Faridpuri enrolled at the Presidency College Calcutta for a few days before being interrupted by Mahatma Gandhi's non-cooperation movement.
-As a result, Faridpuri left the college and set off for Thana Bhawan where he met Ashraf Ali Thanwi.
-Under Thanwi's advice, Faridpuri enrolled at the Mazahir Uloom seminary in Saharanpur where he completed Islamic studies up to a bachelors level.
-He then moved on to study at Darul Uloom Deoband where he studied tasawwuf under Thanwi and hadith under Anwar Shah Kashmiri, Izaz Ali Amrohi and Hussain Ahmed Madani until 1927.
+As a result, Faridpuri left the college and set off for Thana Bhawan, where he met Ashraf Ali Thanwi.
+Under Thanwi's advice, Faridpuri enrolled at the Mazahir Uloom seminary in Saharanpur, where he completed Islamic studies up to a bachelor's level.
+He then moved on to study at Darul Uloom Deoband where he studied tasawwuf under Thanwi and hadith under Anwar Shah Kashmiri, Izaz Ali Amrohi and Hussain Ahmad Madani until 1927.
 Faridpuri also gained khilafat from Zafar Ahmad Usmani and Abdul Ghani.